 2021 will be a bit different for us all, but rather than take the risk of having to cancel our event at the last minute, we have taken the decision to be 'virtual' instead.

 If you click on the picture above, you can download our full, up-to-date syllabus for 2021.
 In this booklet you'll find all of the rules, class lists, information about our festival & other content to make the process of entering and performing at the Festival a seamless and enjoyable one.
 And you've always got the option to contact us if you have a query that you want to explore further with us - email on firstname.lastname@example.org

 Our Festival just couldn't happen every year if it wasn't for our fantastic team of volunteers.
 We need people to help in any way they wish, especially if you have internet / web / IT skills - you name it we've got a role.
 If you'd like to get involved, contact us and we'll talk some more.
 We'd love to have you on board!
 Please email us at email@example.com

 Our Festival is designed to make the experience of performing an enjoyable one, from start to finish.
-We recognise that entrants come to our event for a variety of reasons - fun, extra practise for an upcoming examination, the experience of an independent adjudication, a chance to win a prize and/or a trophy.
+We recognise that entrants come to our event for a variety of reasons - fun, extra practice for an upcoming examination, the experience of an independent adjudication, a chance to win a medal and/or a trophy.
 Whatever your motivation, we're very pleased to welcome you to our event and the more friends you can encourage to enter as well, the better for us!